Enforcement Rules of the Special Education Act

 Article 9

-The term “individualized education plan” in Article 28 of the Act refers to a special education and related services plan drawn up for a disabled student by a team working together that addresses that student’s individual characteristics.
-The plan must include details of the following:
+The term “individualized education plans” in Article 31 of the Act refers to plans for special education and related services for students with disabilities that are collaboratively drawn up by a team and address each student’s individual characteristics.
+The plans shall include details of the following:

 1.The student’s current competencies, family situation, and a needs assessment.

-2.The special education, associated services, and support strategy that the student requires.
+2.The special education, related services, and support strategies that the student needs.

-3.The educational objectives for the semester and the academic year, and the methods, dates, and standards for assessing achievement of the educational objectives for the semester.
+3.The educational objectives for the academic year and for the semester, and the methods, dates, and standards for assessing achievement of the educational objectives for the semester.

-4.A functional behavior intervention plan and administrative assistance required, for students with emotional and behavioral disorders.
+4.A functional behavior intervention plan and the administrative assistance required for any student with emotional and behavioral problems.

 Article 11

-The special education and support services referred to in Subparagraph 3 of the preceding paragraph includes learning guidance, general guidance and counseling, assistance and support, and consultation services.
+The special education and support services referred to in Subparagraph 3 of the preceding paragraph include the students’ educational needs, and general life counseling for adapting to studying and life at the university or college, academic counseling, and career guidance, and consultation services.

 Article 12